dgaydukov/cert-aws/sa/files/sa.md

 You can use shield to protect on-premise servers.
 For this use aws endpoint with shield in front of your on-premise server.
 Shield notify about attack by sending metrics to CloudWatch.
 * FM (Firewall Manager) - tool that makes it easier for you to configure your WAF rules and vpc SG across your accounts.
 So if you have single account no need to use FM, but if you have aws organization with many accounts it's better to use single tool to configure waf across all accounts, cause FM integrated with organization so have a single place to quickly respond to incidents.
-WAF sandwich (see `sa/files/images/waf-sandwich.png`) - concept where instead of aws was you use custom software with waf on ec2.
+WAF sandwich (see `sa/files/images/waf-sandwich.png`) - concept where instead of aws, you use custom software with waf on ec2.
 In this case you have elb -> custom waf with asg -> elb -> ec2 with app.
 So basically you put your custom waf ec2 into ASG and between 2 elb.

 ###### Trusted Advisor